SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/monitoring-and-configuration.md

 #### Using curl commands for setting various tenant options

 You can set or change various tenant options by sending `POST` requests to Cumulocity IoT.
 This topic explains how you can do this using the curl command-line tool.
 See [https://curl.se/](https://curl.se/) for detailed information on curl.
-See also the information on the [tenant options](https://cumulocity.com/api/core/#tag/Options) in the OpenAPI documentation.
+See also the information on the [tenant options](https://cumulocity.com/api/core/#tag/Options) in the {{< openapi >}}.

 The syntax of the curl command depends on the environment in which you are working.
 The syntax for a Bash UNIX shell, for example, is as follows: